match-ROS/match_student_code/student_code/250318_LIO-SAM_MID360_Simulation/LIO-SAM-MID360/README.md

 ```
 sudo apt install libignition-math4-dev
 ```

-## Usage

-To launch the robot platform and map simulation, run the following command:

-`roslaunch mir_examples single_mir_600.launch`

-To start the LIO-SAM algorithm, run:

-`roslaunch lio_sam run6axis.launch`

-To run the AMCL algorithm, execute:

-`roslaunch mir_examples amcl.launch`

-To manually control the robot's motion using the rqt tool, use:

-`rosrun rqt_robot_steering rqt_robot_steering`

 ## Config files
 - `params.yaml`: The original configuration file of LIOSAM algorithm.
 Used for traditional mechanical lidar.